Storidge/cio-faq/general.md

 -	In addition to consuming network bandwidth that could have been otherwise used for write operations, crossing the network also adds variable latency.
 As latencies increase, delivering quality of service (QoS) guarantees to applications becomes very difficult or impossible.
 This is why no software defined storage implementation provide minimum IOPS guarantees.

 -	With data locked to one drive type, automatic tiering of data based on frequency of access is not possible.
 Instead a decision to select the correct storage type must be made prior to deployment.
 Changing the storage type to optimize performance or cost requires planned data migration and administrative overhead.

+### What is data locality?

+The idea is to keep compute resources close to data to maximize data processing.
+This is used in a number of contexts.

+With big data and Hadoop, data locality means moving the computation to the node that has the data.
+This is because the data is often too big to move efficiently.
+The same approach is applied in computational storage where the data is processed at the storage device level to reduce the amount of data that has to be moved.

+Data locality is also used with hyper-converged infrastructure (HCI).
+Here the idea is to keep a full copy of the data on the node where a virtual server or VM is running.
+This can be done through smart placement since VMs are generally static.
+When a VM is moved to a different node, the associated data can be migrated (e.g. storage vMotion).

+For orchestrated environments running containerized workloads, maintaining data locality is a much harder problem.
+Workloads are short lived and can be rescheduled to different nodes dynamically.
+Node constraints can be used to maintain data locality but is costly in operator effort.
+API extensions can be installed to coordinate workload placement with schedulers, but adds another component to be managed.

+[Storidge's automatic data locality](https://storidge.com/blog/effortless-data-locality-with-storidge/) eliminates the need to set node constraints or use API extensions to force data locality for containers.
+Instead a storage orchestrator moves a volume to the container when it is rescheduled.
+As host I/Os comes in on the new node, the accessed data is automatically rebuilt to maintain data locality.

+### What is automatic data locality?

+Data locality is the idea of keeping compute resources close to data to maximize data processing.

+For orchestrated environments such as Docker Swarm and Kubernetes, maintaining data locality for stateful applications is a much harder problem.
+Containerized workloads are short lived and can be rescheduled to different nodes dynamically.

+[Storidge automates data locality](https://storidge.com/blog/effortless-data-locality-with-storidge/) for containerized workloads so no operator effort is required.
+When a container is rescheduled, a storage orchestrator automatically moves its volume to the new node.
+As host I/Os comes in on the new node, the accessed data is automatically rebuilt by Storidge so data locality is maintained.

 ### Why is automatic data locality better than consistent hashing?